PearCoding/Ignis/README.md

 ## Scene description

 Ignis uses a JSON based flat scene description with instancing.
-Support for shading nodes is planned.
-Image and procedural texture support is available.
+Support for shading nodes is available via PExpr, image and procedural textures.
 A schema is available at [docs/refs/ignis.schema.json](docs/refs/ignis.schema.json)

 You might use the `mts2ig` to convert a Mitsuba scene description to our own format.
 Keep in mind that this feature is very experimental and not all BSDFs work out of the box.